allisonk2277/passwords/docs/index.md

 ## Recommended best practices, in short

-1. Strong passwords must be chosen randomly.
-There are no exceptions to this rule.
-If there's a single idea I hope is a takeaway from this article, it's that your Clever Password Scheme&trade; is likely broken and should be avoided.
+1. Strong passwords must be chosen randomly. *There are no exceptions to this rule.* If there's a single idea I hope is the takeaway from this article, it's that *&lt;insert Clever Password Scheme&trade;&gt;* is likely broken and must be avoided.
 2. Without sacrificing entropy, choose passwords that are easier to remember.
 3. As of this writing, ~80 bits of entropy is a reasonable choice for password entropy (more is better, of course).
 This is approximately 16 alphanumeric characters, or 6 words from the large words list, or 8 words from the short words list.
 4. Use a password manager.
 Memorize one really strong password as your master password, and let the password manager handle the rest.